for SSA choir and piano

-Published in 2016 in Andrea Ramsey's Choral Series with G. Schirmer
+Published with G. Schirmer

 The simple beauty of a sunrise, a summer breeze, or evening stars can evoke memories of a loved one.
 “Oh, Think of Me” was inspired by a poem by Frances Anne Kemble to honor the life of fourteen-year-old Joshua Becker.
 Although the dissonances may remind us of the heartache of saying goodbye, the resolutions and ascending piano lines uplift the soul and return our thoughts to memories of joy.
 This piece should be sung with rubato, striving for moments of reflection through long beautiful lines and gently tapered phrases at each cadence.

 Throws her bright veil, Oh, think of me!

 Fills all the flowers, Oh, think of me!

 When the laugh With silver sound

 When the wind Sweeps along,

 Swings round and round, Oh, think of me!

 Looks from the skies, Oh, think of me!